 Alfie Shaw (AS): What’s wrong with the current method of prospecting in mining, and how can AI be used to address this issue?

-Lorraine Godwin (LG): The demand for critical minerals continues to go up but at the same time our ability to create that new supply is not keeping up.
-Based on the latest figures released by the IEA, the demand gap for critical minerals such as copper is just going to keep growing through to 2050.
-In fact, the number of copper discoveries continue to fall.
-Any discoveries that are made are around existing mines, and we are not finding a lot of new discoveries.
-At the same time budgets are increasing despite the lack of new discoveries.
+Lorraine Godwin (LG): The demand for critical minerals continues to go up but at the same time the industry’s ability to create that new supply is not keeping up.
+Based on the latest figures released by the IEA, the demand gap for critical minerals such as copper is just going to keep growing through to 2050, while the number of new copper discoveries continues to fall.

-Under the current scenario, we are never going to meet the word’s critical mineral supply needs.
-We have made many of the low hanging fruit discoveries, the deposits near the surface, but how are deeper deposits going to be found?
-This is the problem we are trying to solve with AI.
+Under the current scenario, the industry is never going to meet the world’s critical mineral supply needs.
+Many of the low hanging fruit discoveries have been made, the deposits near the surface, but how are covered deposits going to be found?
+This is the problem VerAI is trying to solve with AI.

-We look for economic deposits, not just mineralisation, in areas that traditional methods cannot cover.
-We are using AI for a different approach to discovery and to revolutionise the way we can predict the next big deposits.
+We search for economic deposits, not just mineralisation, in the vast covered areas that traditional methods cannot see through.
+We are using AI in a different approach to discovery and to revolutionise the way we can predict the location of the next big deposits.

 How well do you really know your competitors?